airpair/git-powered-collaborative-blogging/post.md

 **2.1.1 Evolution as accelerating combinations of ideas**

 One reason I started AirPair, was because it's an expression of many ideas presented in my all-time favorite TED Talk [When ideas have sex by Matt Ridley](http://www.ted.com/talks/matt_ridley_when_ideas_have_sex?language=en).
-Riley states his explanation for history progression in terms of the human ability to improve our living conditions and wealth:
+Ridley states his explanation for history's progression in terms of the human ability to improve our living conditions and wealth:

 ![Matt Ridley](//airpair.github.io/img/2015/01/matt-ridley.png)
 > To answer that question, you need to understand how human beings bring together their brains, and enable their ideas to combine and re-combine, to meet and indeed to mate.

-A part Ridely explores that is particularly relevant to software, is the notion of acceleration.
+A part Ridley explores that is particularly relevant to software, is the notion of acceleration.
 The more we interact, converse and exchange knowledge, the more our ideas combine and mutate forming products embodying ideas originating from thousands or millions of individuals.
 Interestingly, as ideas become more evolved, they are even more quickly supersceded.
 The Stone Axe was used for thousands of years, yet the mouse stayed relevant for only a few.

 **2.1.2 GitHub => Social Coding**

 `touch Ode-to-Octocat.git`

-You're a developer, so you've see hands down what Rideley is talking about.
-Every year the cycle of new frameworks appearing, spreading world-wide and before you know it, being supersceded becomes shorter.
+You're a developer, so you've see for yourselves what Ridley is talking about.
+Every year the cycle of new frameworks appearing, spreading world-wide and before you know it, being supersceded, becomes shorter.

 Software ideas having sex is old news, thanks largely to GitHub.
 By abstracting git, building a great UI that removed friction for the common developer to setup and wield git, and slapping an incredible community on top, they are majorly reponsible for making open source and mainstream programmers more intellectually promiscous.
 Even though it's been a while, I'm still awed and thankful to those GitHubbers that first empowered developers, who had never met, to collaborate, contribute, discuss and form bonds while improving work.

-*By deduction, it seems though we may have a challenge to solve.
+*By deduction, it seems though that we may have a challenge to solve.
 If we're going to make better software faster and faster, we'll need more efficient and powerful tools to express and share the ideas embedded in our software...*

 ** 2.1.3 AirPair => Social Authoring**